Condensation of random walks and the Wulff crystal: Open problems and conjectures

+Studying the extreme cases $\beta \to \infty$ and $\beta \to 0$ should also be interesting.
+Further to the above open problem, we conjecture that as $\beta \to \infty$, $S(\beta)/\diam(S(\beta))$ converges in the Hausdorff sense to a diamond of unit diameter.
+This is because the diamond is the minimiser of the isoperimetric problem for the vertex-boundary: $ \min_{|S| = k} |\pd S| $ is attained for a diamond $S = \{x, y : |x| + |y| \le n\}$, whenever $k = 2n(n+1)$.
+Since this conjecture was first made, a very closely related result has been proved by Biskup and Procaccia \cite{BP1, BP2}.
+At the other extreme, as $\beta \to 0$ it is natural to believe that the lattice effects become less and less relevant, so that the limit shape becomes rotationally invariant.
+Thus we conjecture that $S(\beta) / \diam(S(\beta))$ converges as $\beta \to 0$ in the Hausdorff sense to a ball of unit diameter.
+This seems intuitively related to the result of Duminil--Copin on the limit of the Wulff crystal for percolation as $p \to p_c$ on the triangular lattice (\cite{DuminilCopin}).

-It is interesting to compare this situation for the case of a random walk conditioned on $\{ L_t(x) \ge \beta, \forall x \in R_t\}$.
-There again, we believe a similar shape theorem holds, but the limiting shape of $S(\beta) $ as $\beta \to \infty$ should instead be a square with unit diameter.
-This is because, \eqref{expcostEt} in fact shows that
+We make similar conjectures for the case of a random walk conditioned on $\{ L_t(x) \ge \beta, \forall x \in R_t\}$.
+However, in the case $\beta \to \infty$ we believe that the limit should be a square with unit diameter instead of a diamond.
+This is because by \eqref{expcostEt}

 where $\p_e G$ denotes the edge boundary of a graph $G$.
-Thus, when $\beta\to \infty$, it is reasonable to guess that $S(\beta)$ should minimise its edge boundary, rather than its vertex boundary , and hence be a square rather than a diamond.
+Thus, when $\beta\to \infty$, it is reasonable to guess that $S(\beta)$ should minimise its edge boundary, rather than its vertex boundary, and hence be a square rather than a diamond.
+As we do not yet know whether the behaviour described in Theorem \ref{T:Cond2dim} persists for $\beta \le \beta_0$, we do not make any conjecture for the case $\beta \to 0$.

-Typical fluctuations of the shape (in the case where $\beta> \beta_0$ say) raise intriguing questions.
-In the percolation construction of the Wulff crystal when $\beta$ is large but finite, these fluctuations are known with considerable precision.
-For instance, the so-called maximal local roughness, which measures the maximal distance from a point on the boundary of the shape to the polygonal hull of that shape, is of order $n^{1/3}$ if the diameter of the Wulff shape is of order $n$: see \cite{UzunAlexander}, \cite{Alexander}; more recently an extremely precise result in this direction was recently established by Hammond \cite{Hammond1}.
-These exponents are identical to those arising in the Kardar--Parisi--Zhang (KPZ) universality class.
-While the Wulff crystal is not believed to belong to this universality class, there is nevertheless an analogy between the two situations, a fact which guides the intuition in the approach of \cite{Hammond1}.
+\paragraph{Fluctuations.} The question of the roughness of the boundary of the shape is of considerable interest.
+In the case of two-dimensional percolation, these fluctuations are known with considerable precision.
+For instance (see \cite{UzunAlexander} and \cite{Alexander}), the \emph{maximal local roughness}, which measures the maximal distance from a point on the boundary of the shape to the polygonal hull of that shape (and hence the size of inward deviations), is of order $(\text{diameter})^{1/3}$.
+More recently, Hammond \cite{Hammond1} established an extremely precise result in this direction which gives a sharp logarithmic power-law correction (stated in the greater generality of the $q$-state Potts model with $q\ge 1$).
+This exponent and related ones are common to a large class of two-dimensional interfaces, including the KPZ (Kardar--Parisi--Zhang) universality class.
+We conjecture that this is the case here as well; and since the diameter itself is of order $t^{1/3}$, this leads us to the following:

-\begin{opb}What are the maximum local roughness and facet length of the shape $R_t$ when $t\to \infty$? \end{opb}